kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 The dragonator will reload and eventually be available for you once more.

 ## Evasion and avoidance
 Not many tips here... and by no means am I an expert.
 But this works for me in casual lobbies, which is all I do.
+If you want to fortify heroics solo Jhen, seek another guru :)

 The safest place I've discovered is underneath/around Jhen's right armpit (our left, looking at him face on from the ship.)
 His chin is actually one gigantic hitzone, and hitting the armpit and toward his face will register as a chin hit.
 Hitting toward the tail is worthless.